code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_1main.rst

 **Remarks:**

 1. Recording probes with a high frequency could have a significant impact on computation performances due to the computer memory time access.
 To prevent that, one should fix a reasonable acquisition frequency.
 2. Several probes can be added simultaneously.
-For that, place as many as wanted :xml:`<probe>` markups in the *mainV5.xml* input files.
+For that, place as many as wanted :xml:`<probe>` markups in the *main.xml* input files.

 Simulation restart option
 -------------------------